 Former PhD Theses

-The Centre is proud of the many students who have completed PhD studies with us, both in Edinburgh and in its earlier incarnation in Aberdeen.
+The Centre is proud of the approximately 150 students who have completed PhD studies with us, both in Edinburgh and in its earlier incarnation in Aberdeen.
 Those marked with a diesis (‡) can be found in hard copy form in the Centre archives, although some have subsequently been digitised.

 2020s